New Hampshire Auto Insurance [Rates + Cheap Coverage Guide]

 Unlike most other states, teens 15 1/2 are not required to have a permit.
 They are allowed to drive with a licensed adult 25 years old or older supervising in the passenger seat.

-Read about Car seat laws in New Hampshire
+Read about the child safety seat laws in New Hampshire

 Driver License Renewal Procedures